-If you are considering giving meditation a try I’d recommend to start with the easy yet effective 5-week Meditation For Beginners course lead by the experienced meditation teacher Giovanni Dienstmann.
+If you are considering giving meditation a try I’d recommend starting with the easy yet effective 5-week Meditation For Beginners course lead by the experienced meditation teacher Giovanni Dienstmann.

-Get access to this powerful online course here and save with this special link 20$ off the original price!
+Get access to this powerful online course here!

 12. KNOW YOUR WHY